zed-industries/keymaps/README.md

 ## Things to note

-- Some functionality may be missing in these keymaps, as Zed may not currently support the action or may not have a way to represent it with a customizable keybinding
+- Some functionality may be missing in these keymaps, as Zed may not currently support the action or may not have a way to represent it with a customizable key binding
 - Keymaps are not one of our main priorities at this time, but we will add and update them as we are able.
 We welcome pull requests to help with this effort.